Operation Mechanism

 - Cloud functions run in an isolated containerized Unix environment

-- Each function instance has an isolated execution environment and is completely isolated from each other.
+- Each function instance has an independent execution environment and is completely isolated from others

-- The creation, management, and destruction of instances are fully automated by the platform
+- The creation, management, and destruction of instances are fully automated and handled by the platform

 Temporary Storage